kolomon-github/SummarizerGUI/README.md

 - Download the `bin` directory and run `main.py`
 - Copy some text and paste into the input field
 - Use the scroll bar to summarize to some number of sentences
-- Hit "Summarize" to get a summary
+- Hit the "Summarize" button to get a summary!

 ### Example